wardnaa/Tri3/README.md

 ### Features:
 ```
 $ Get A Lot of Free Internet Quota using bug from http://bonstri.tri.co.id
-$ Get ipadders when open the webpage and insert the ipaddress to tb_ipaddr
+$ Get ip adders when open the webpage and insert the ip address to tb_ipaddr
 note : Maybe you can use this tool to track someone's location for your needs by using the ip address LOL :v
 ```